-- (1) One half of the performance unit award shares that vested as of December 31, 2019 were distributed and credited to each named executive officer's discretionary account within the Marten Transport, Ltd. Deferred Compensation Plan in March 2020, and the other half were paid directly to each named executive officer.
-This number considers such shares vested in 2019. - (2) Market value has been determined based on the closing market price of our common stock of \$21.49 per share on December 31, 2019. - (3) This stock option award was granted May 12, 2015 and vests, on a cumulative basis, in five installments of 20% on each of the first five anniversaries of the option grant date.
+(1) One half of the performance unit award shares granted in 2016 through 2019 that vested as of December 31, 2020 were distributed and credited to each named executive officer's discretionary account within the Marten Transport, Ltd. Deferred Compensation Plan in March 2021, and the other half were paid directly to each named executive officer.
+All performance unit award shares granted in 2020 that vested as of December 31, 2020 were paid to each executive officer with no vested credit to the named executive officers' accounts in our deferred compensation plan.
+This number considers such shares vested in 2020.

+(2) Market value has been determined based on the closing market price of our common stock of \$17.23 per share on December 31, 2020.

+(3) This stock option award was granted May 12, 2015 and vests, on a cumulative basis, in five installments of 20% on each of the first five anniversaries of the option grant date.

-Option Exercise and Stock Vested - 2019
+Option Exercise and Stock Vested - 2020